 Recognizing that each student is unique, with different interests and career goals, each application is reviewed on its own merit.
 Because the interdisciplinary nature of the profession attracts people with diverse backgrounds, students are encouraged to discuss their interests and concerns with an advisor from the department.
-Students must be admitted to the university in order to be accepted into the BSIS&AT program.
+Students must be admitted to the university in order to be accepted into the BSIS program.

 To enroll in more than 6 hours of courses in the department, students must have the following: